-Most tailgate light bars can be plugged directly into the vehicles wiring system through the use of a generic, flat 4-pin towing plug – exactly the same as you’d use for when connecting a trailer, but if your vehicle doesn’t have that, they can be hard-wired into the lighting system.
+Most tailgate light bars can be plugged directly into the vehicle’s wiring system through the use of a generic, flat 4-pin towing plug.
+Exactly the same as you’d use for when connecting a trailer.
+But, if your vehicle doesn’t have that, they can be hard-wired into the lighting system.

-They come in a range of sizes, but 60” (5′) is pretty common – it’s basically the width of the tailgate, and it sits just underneath the opening.
+They come in a range of sizes, but 60″ (5′) is pretty common.
+It’s basically the width of the tailgate, and it sits just underneath the opening.
 They’re simple to fit (often requiring no tools) and provide an instant boost to the rear lights.

 The Best Tailgate Light Bar

-The light bar syncs perfectly with the regular lighting on the vehicle, and it gives a huge boost to the turn signals (in red), reversing, brake light and general running light … as OPT7 says: “When they’re behind you, they’ll know you’re ahead”.
+The light bar syncs perfectly with the regular lighting on the vehicle, and it gives a huge boost to the turn signals (in red), reversing, brake light and general running light.
+As OPT7 says: “When they’re behind you, they’ll know you’re ahead”.

-The bar itself is waterproofed to IP67, and uses silicone to fill the gaps – no rain will get into this light bar, it’s completely sealed to the elements.
+The bar itself is waterproofed to IP67, and uses silicone to fill the gaps.
+No rain will get into this light bar.
+It’s completely sealed to the elements.
 The frame for the lights is made from rust resisting and lightweight aluminum.

-It connects to the vehicle with the standard 4-pin plug for towing, however, some consumers have reported that their vehicle (fitted with trailer sensing technology) has reported a fault because the tech doesn’t recognize the difference between trailer fitted and something plugged into the vehicle socket.
+It connects to the vehicle with the standard 4-pin plug for towing.
+However, some consumers have reported that their vehicle (fitted with trailer sensing technology) has a fault.
+It’s believed that the tech may not recognize the difference between trailer fitted and something plugged into the vehicle socket.

 Despite being the least expensive light bar here, it still does exactly the same job.
-The only place you’d really notice the difference between this and one of the more expensive bars is that due to the lesser number of LEDs, you tend to find that you can see the individual lights on the bar when lit up – lots of little light spots rather than an illuminated strip.
+The only place you’d really notice the difference between this and one of the more expensive bars is that due to the lesser number of LEDs.
+You tend to find that you can see the individual lights on the bar when lit up – lots of little light spots rather than an illuminated strip.

 High-quality build materials, and a one year warranty.
 You can get light bars with a longer warranty, but for this price, even if it goes kaput after a year, that works out to less than fifty cents a week.